imathis/staticmatic-starter/README.markdown

     gem update --system

-If you haven't already, you'll also need to install gems for Compass and fancy-buttons:
+If you haven't already, you'll also need to install these gems:

+    gem install fssm
     gem install compass
     gem install fancy-buttons